 Here are 20 of the best trees for small gardens.

 They might not be conventional trees but topiary bay, box and yew make up for it with their versatility.
 Choose ready-trained lollipop, spiral or pyramid shapes, or save cash and train your own, in given time.
+Bay and yew can become very large if left unchecked, so do keep them trimmed.

 Crab apples are great all-rounders, with plenty of food for wildlife, colourful fruit and spring blossom.
 Try growing a variety like ‘John Downie’ to make your own crab apple jelly, or an upright variety like ‘Golden Hornet’ (pictured) to save space.